soychoi7/bootcamp-week1-exercises/objection-exercises/README.md

 ### Writing Models

-Our database has 3 tables: users, friends, and pets.
-Their names are pretty self-explanatory... users has a has-one relation with pets and a many-to-many relation with friends.
+Our database has 3 tables: users, relations, and pets.
+Users has a has-many relation with pets, and pets has a belongs-to-one relation with users.
+Relations is a through table describing parent/child relations between users.
 Your jobs is to write these relations explicitly in the models (under `src/models`) for all three tables.
 The User model has been started for you already.
 Don't forget the `tableName` method of each class as well!

 ### Practicing Queries

 Now that you have the basic models set up, Objection knows exactly how your database is structured.
 Let's practice writing some queries!
 Under `src/exercises` is a bunch of exercises to practice syntax for writing database queries.
 In each file you'll find some comments with directions.
 Complete exercises 00-07 to fetch some data from the database, and then `console.log` your results.
-To test your implementation type `node src/exercises/<EXERCISE>.js`, e.g. `node src/exercises/0_select.js`.
+To test your implementation type `node src/exercises/<EXERCISE>.js`, e.g. `node src/exercises/00_select.js`.
 If you're running low on time, make sure you get around to exercise 7: Joins!

 # Day 6 PM: Advanced ORM Usage